Discretized Gradient Flow for Manifold Learning in the Space of Embeddings: Proof Outline for the Discretized Gradient Flow Estimate

 \subsection{Note on Computation of Key Values}

 Proposition \ref{prop:two} gives a condition under which $\phi_t$ is an immersion, and Theorem \ref{thm:two} defines the bound $t^*$ in which $\phi_t$ is injective.
-Finally, Theorem \ref{thm:three} concludes the mapping is an embedding.
+Finally, together with our assumption that $M$ is compact, our main result Theorem \ref{thm:three} concludes the mapping is an embedding.
 In the proof of Theorem \ref{thm:two}, $t^*$ is initially a function of the quantities $\epsilon, \delta_H, \delta, K$. $\epsilon$ is defined in \S5.1(1), and $K$ is explicitly defined in \S5.1(7) as the maximal principal eigenvalue of $\phi(M).$ In Lemma 4, $\epsilon$ is computed as a function of $\delta$ and $K$, so $t^* = t^*(K, \delta, \delta_H).$ The dependence of $t^*$ on $\delta_H$ is eliminated after (\ref{tstar}), so finally $t^* = t^*(K, \delta).$

 The computation of $\delta$ is significantly more involved.
 The characterizing property of $\delta$ is in \S5.1(8). $\delta$ is defined in (\ref{delta}) as the minimum of a quantity $\delta(q_0, v_0)$, where $(q_0, v_0)$ is in the normal bundle of $\phi(M)$.
 In turn, $\delta(q_0, v_0)$ is computed in the proof of Proposition~\ref{prop:three} in three steps, each of which builds on the prior: $\delta^0(q_0, v_0)$ is defined in (\ref{do}), $\delta^1(q_0,v_0)$ is defined by (\ref{d1}), and $\delta^2(q_0,v_0)$ is defined in (\ref{d3}).
 Finally $\delta(q_0, v_0)$ is defined in (\ref{delta est}) in terms of $\delta^0(q_0, v_0), \delta^2(q_0, v_0)$.
 These steps are recapped in Remark \ref{rem:one}.